Shakuhachi buyers guide – how to buy shakuhachi

 Caveat emptor: that’s not an antique “Komuso monk” shakuhachi

-Unfortunately, some people market or erroneously think that some antiques are rustic, wabi sabi shakuhachi crafted by humble Komuso.
-In truth, most of these that I’ve seen are actually throw-away apprentice works.
-Essentially, in Japan shakuhachi crafting apprentices are given throw-away pieces of unsuitable bamboo to practice their skills upon.
-After the apprentice is done these are then donated to local Japanese pawn shops which no serious shakuhachi player in their right mind would purchase from.
 Instead, these are intended to be bought as Ikebana flower vases and the like, i.e., as decorations.
 However, they have been known to come into the hands of probably well-meaning non-Japanese people and are then sold as rustic “Komuso” shakuhachi.
 It takes a moderately skilled eye to spot these, however, take my advice and avoid antiques altogether, at least at first.
-If a shakuhachi looks roughly or crudely crafted chances are the sound is rough too and not well suited to a beginner, but rather the intrepid and experienced collector.
+If a shakuhachi looks roughly or crudely crafted then chances are the sound is rough too.
+These are best left to the intrepid and experienced collector.

 In summation